-The Company, as per 31 December 2020, has a number of outstanding options that are exercisable into ordinary shares, consisting of:
+The Company, as per 31 December 2021, has a number of outstanding options that are exercisable into ordinary shares, consisting of:

-295,782 new shares can be issued upon the exercise of 102,527 share options (each share option having the form of a subscription right) that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the 'Executive Share Options'); and

-1,206,205 new shares can be issued upon the exercise of 1,206,205 2018 Share Options (each share option having the form of a subscription right) that are still outstanding under the "2018 Share Options" plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one of his or her share options (the '2018 Share Options').

-In addition, the Company will submit a new share option plan (the '2021 Share Options' plan) for members of the personnel of the Company, entitling the holder thereof to acquire one share when exercising one of his or her share options.
-For approval by the extraordinary shareholders' meeting of 27 May 2021
+- 264,077 new shares can be issued upon the exercise of 91,536 share options (each share option having the form of a subscription right) that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the 'Executive Share Options'); and - 1,134,847 new shares can be issued upon the exercise of 1,134,847 2018 Share Options (each share option having the form of a subscription right) that are still outstanding under the "2018 Share Options" plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one of his or her share options (the '2018 Share Options'). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options").

-The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options and 2018 Share Options that are held by him or her on 31 December 2020.
+The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options and 2018 Share Options that are held by him or her on 31 December 2021.